-- 1. An accessory building and/or private residential garage which is connected to or within ten (10) feet of the principal building shall be considered a part of, and subject to the same yard setback requirements as the principal building.
-An accessory building and/or private residential garage which is not connected to or within ten (10) feet of the principal building shall be located in the side or rear yard except as follows: - a.
-For a waterfront lot, a private residential garage may be located in the front yard, provided the structure is not located closer than ten (10) feet to the right-of-way or front lot line. - b.
+- 1. An accessory building and/or private residential garage which is not connected to or within ten (10) feet of the principal building shall be located in the side or rear yard except as follows: - a.
 On a corner lot, an accessory building and/or private residential garage erected in the side yard shall not project into the front yard setback line. - 2.
 For a waterfront lot, accessory buildings and/or accessory structures shall not be erected in any waterfront yard except the following: - a.
 Pump houses not exceeding four (4) feet in height, not closer than five (5) feet to any side lot line, and not larger than six (6) square feet at the base. - b.
-Decks which are not more than sixteen (16) inches above the existing grade. - c.
-Swimming pools and/or other types of accessory structures unless the Board of Appeals, following a public hearing, determines that the installation of the swimming pool and/or other accessory structure in the location and configuration proposed shall not interfere with or otherwise impede the enjoyment of the waterfront view from those immediately adjacent lots and based upon existing conditions unique to the waterfront lot in question and to those immediately adjacent to it, and no closer than forty (40) feet to the average high water mark of 578.34 feet above the mean water lever at Father Point, Quebec (International Great Lakes Datum 1955), or closer than ten (10) feet to either side lot line.
+Structures which are not more than sixteen (16) inches above the existing grade. - c.
+Swimming pools and/or other types of accessory structures unless the Board of Appeals, following a public hearing, determines that the installation of the swimming pool and/or other accessory structure in the location and configuration proposed shall not interfere with or otherwise impede the enjoyment of the waterfront view from those immediately adjacent lots and based upon existing conditions unique to the waterfront lot in question and to those immediately adjacent to it, swimming pool or associated structures and shall be no closer than ten (10) feet to either side lot line. - d.
+Seawalls as permitted by the U.S. Army Corps of Engineers and/or the Michigan Department of Environmental Quality. - e.
+Snow fences which are temporary in nature between November 1 and March 31, which do not exceed four (4) feet in height and are not closer than fifteen (15) feet to the water's edge. - f.
+On a waterfront lot an accessory garage may be located in the front yard, but not closer than ten (10) feet to the street right-of-way line. - 3.
+Unless specifically provided for otherwise elsewhere in the Zoning Ordinance, a residential accessory building shall not: